nestorvin/hair-salon/README.md

 ## Website for Hair Salon made with Wordpress integration

-##The trial hosted on free server and domain https://fryzjerkondzio.pl
+##The trial hosted on https://fryzjerkondzio.pl